JeyRunner/can-sot-protocol/README.md

     canSot.processRxTxCanPackages(); // this will lock the object tree

     // before writing or reading values lock the object tree
-    //    acquire because can packages may be process by other thread/task ObjectTreeLocked ot = canSot.acquireObjectTree();
+    //    acquire because can packages may be processed in other thread/task ObjectTreeLocked ot = canSot.acquireObjectTree();
     ot.some_node.some_value.write(32f);
     int value2 = ot.some_node.value2.read();

-    // e.g. react to incoming real time packages if (canSot.RPTsIncomming.SetValue3.recived()) {
+    // e.g. react to incoming stream packages if (canSot.SPsIncomming.SetValue3.received()) {
       // ...
     }
+    // reset all received flags of incoming SPs
-    // reset all received flags of incoming RPTs canSot.RPTsIncomming.ReceivedFlagsReset();
+    // reset all received flags of incoming SPs canSot.SPsIncomming.ReceivedFlagsReset();

     // will send all change values of OT to master (slower, with protocol overhead) ot.sendAllChangedValuesToMaster()

-    // OR just send a specific RTP that will contain only some value(s) of the OT
+    // OR just send a specific SP that will contain only some value(s) of the OT
     //    (e.g. some_node.some_value that we wrote before)
-    // this is faster and without overhead, will just send one can frame canSot.RTPsOutgoing.UpdateValue2RTP.sendToMaster();
+    // this is faster and without overhead, will just send one can frame canSot.SPsOutgoing.UpdateValue2SP.sendToMaster();

     // unlock after access
     ot.unlock();